Ground State Wave Function Overlap in Superconductors and Superfluids: Homogeneous Background

 We now expand around a homogeneous background.
 At the classical field level, the ground state is determined by minimizing the above potential $V$.
 We can use the chemical potential to obtain whatever background number density of particles we desire.
 Lets denote the background number density of each species $n_{\s 0}$.
 By minimizing the potential, this value of number density can be immediately obtained by choosing the chemical potential to be \be \mu_\s = \lambda_j\,n_{\s 0}. \ee We will ensure that the background charge density $\rho_0=0$, so that we have a neutral superconductor to expand around.
 Hence we assume that the background number densities are related by the condition \be \rho_0=\sum_j q_\s\,n_{\s 0} +(q_n\, n_{n0}) = 0. \ee where we have included a possible $q_n n_{n0}$ term; this should be included in the case of a superconductor: it refers to nuclei, which carry positive charge $q_n>0$.
 The nuclei provide the compensating charge, so there is a well defined neutral superconductor, that we may then add charge density fluctuations to.
 This is the standard physical starting point.
 In the case of the superconductor, we will not need to track the dynamics of the nuclei (although they will inevitably play a role when talking about mass density perturbations), as they are not accurately described by bosons, and are very heavy; so they will only be relevant at this background level.
 Instead, as is well known, in a BCS superconductor, the relevant dynamics is provided by the much lighter Cooper pairs, with charge $q=-2 e$.
 One can have more general systems with multiple types of effective bosons.
 We will leave our analysis in terms of multiple species for the sake of pedagogy, and in fact the case of 2 species of bosons will often be our focus, since we can then discuss the fate of multiple types of symmetries.
 On the other hand, in the case of a superfluid, then the relevant species all carry no charge.
 In this case, we will just use the $j$ index to refer to the appropriate bosonic degrees of freedom, which are all heavy neutral bosons, such as helium, etc. Hence our framework is quite general.

 The corresponding background field value for each of the relevant dynamical species (which is quite different depending on whether it is a superconductor or a superfluid) is given by \be v_\s\equiv |\Psi_{\s 0}|=\sqrt{n_{\s 0}}. \ee As is well known, the phase of the ground state condensate $\Psi_{\s 0}$ is not determined by this condition.
-This suggests there are a family of distinct ground state solutions labelled by a set of constant phases $\theta_{\s 0}$ as \be \psi_{\s 0}=v_\s\,e^{i\theta_{\s 0}}, \ee which all appear to spontaneously break the symmetry given above in Eq.~(\ref{symmetry}).
-Since these symmetry transformations include the global sub-group of $U(1)_{em}$, one should be extra careful in reaching such conclusions.
-In this work, we will examine this issue systematically by quantizing the fluctuations and actually computing the ground state of the quantum theory precisely.
+This suggests there are a family of distinct ground state solutions labelled by a set of constant phase parameters $\theta_{\s 0}$ as \be \psi_{\s 0}=v_\s\,e^{i\theta_{\s 0}}, \ee which all formally spontaneously break the symmetry given above in Eq.~(\ref{symmetry}).
+Since these symmetry transformations include the global sub-group of $U(1)_{em}$, one should be extra careful in aspects of this conclusion.
+In this work, we will examine the specific issue of the structure of the ground state systematically; first we quantize the fluctuations and actually computing the ground state of the quantum theory precisely.